 Anticonvulsant medications - valproic acid derivatives

-Osteoporosis (bone loss) is the main disease that comes from not getting enough calcium.
+Osteoporosis (bone loss) is the main disease caused by insufficient calcium.
 Lack of calcium also may be linked with bone pain and spinal problems.
-Low levels can also cause muscle cramps, irregular heartbeat, and depression.
+Low levels can also cause:

-Usually healthy people get enough carnitine because the body makes all it needs.
+Healthy people usually get enough carnitine because the body makes all it needs.
 But sometimes you can have low levels of carnitine.
-Being deficient in carnitine can cause muscle aches, fatigue, confusion, and heart problems.Copper
+Being deficient in carnitine can cause:

 Vitamin B3 (Niacin)